-There are 16 churches now preserved as Heritage Sites, here in the south of Chile.
+The churches of Chiloé is about 16 churches preserved as Heritage Sites, on an island in the south of Chile.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.